stefanotorresi/facile-it.github.io/content/blog/eng/json-web-tokens.md

 ```

 ### Payload
-It's the data sent with the token.
+It's the data sent with the token in the second string.
 It contains metadata and information like expiration, audience, or subject and whatever you need.

 ``` javascript
 {